turingschool/front-end-curriculum/projects/foto-finder.md

 ## Specification

 With some jQuery lessons under your belt, it's time to try your hand at building a small application: a photo album called Foto Finder!
+For this project, you can use either vanilla JavaScript (`document.querySelector()`) or the jQuery library (`$()`).
+If you're going to use jQuery, don't forget to pull in the library.

 In it's simplest form, the application should have the following: